mendersoftware/mender-docs/06.Administration/06.Upgrading/docs.md

 ## Backing up existing data

 Before upgrading it is advisable to backup existing data and volumes.
-Consult the Mongo DB and docker manuals for the necessary steps.
+Consult the MongoDB and docker manuals for the necessary steps.

 ## Updating your local repository